SoftwarePotential/softwarepotential.github.io/Adding-SoftwarePotential-NuGet-Feed.md

 If you don't wish to enter your credentials on each new VS session there are options to store your credentials in an appropriate NuGet config file [see [https://docs.nuget.org/consume/nuget-config-file#credentials-for-package-source](https://docs.nuget.org/consume/nuget-config-file#credentials-for-package-source)].

-**NOTE:** *In pre-release versions of Visual Studio 2015 NuGet does not prompt for credentials when accessing an authenticated NuGet feed such as ours [(see https://github.com/NuGet/Home/issues/246)](see https://github.com/NuGet/Home/issues/246).
-Until such time as that issue is resolved you will need to store the credentials in a NuGet config file such that they will be retrieved automatically when authenticating to the Software Potential feed.*
+**NOTE:** *When using Visual Studio Online or configuring Package Restore in a build rig you will need to store the credentials in a NuGet config file such that they will be retrieved automatically when authenticating to the Software Potential feed.*

 *To do this please run the following command in PowerShell with your Software Potential UserName and Password:*